erroronline1/caro/api/_language.md

 *All* orders are passed to application.

 ### casestate
 Administrative case state, generates a pseudodocument to check states by given permission levels and makes unclosed records filterable by given states within overview.
-Checkbox options with a low level key according to documentcontext high level keys record_pseudodocument_{low level key} translation must be set in [record]. `casestate` order is passed to application.
+Checkbox options with a low level key according to documentcontext high level keys record_pseudodocument_{low level key} translation must be set in [record](#record). `casestate` order is passed to application.

 ### general
 All keys are hardcoded, `weekday` and `month` order is passed to application.